 - Import and export ban (Art.
 2): The measures impose a total import ban (subject to certain exceptions) on goods originating in Donetsk and Luhansk.
 In particular, the measures include a prohibition to import goods from Donetsk and Luhansk into the EU, or the provision of financing or insurance services for such imports.

 - Investment prohibition (Art.
 3 and 7): The measures prohibit acquiring real estate, acquiring ownership of companies, granting loans or credits, creating joint ventures or providing investment services.
 It leaves room, however, for certain derogations from these prohibitions subject to the strict conditions of the Regulation.

 - Export restrictions (Art.
 4-6 and 7): The provision of export goods and technology, as well as certain tourism and other services are also prohibited under the Regulation.
 It leaves room, however, for certain derogations from these prohibitions subject to the strict conditions of the Regulation.

 Regulation 765/2006 – Restrictive measures in view of the situation in Belarus and the involvement of Belarus in the Russian aggression against Ukraine

 The EU also imposes restrictive measures on Belarus (Regulation 765/2006) and added several new measures:

-In light of the fast expansion and fast-changing nature of the sanctions imposed on Russia, there is a clear objective to discourage trade with Russia and Belarus.
+The EU sanctions have the clear objective to discourage trade with Russia and Belarus.
 Business operators have to be very prudent in both business planning and transactions, and should be aware of several pitfalls arising from the restrictive measures.
-Even where the EU sanctions measures will allow trading activities, restrictions in force can impede the receipt of payments in relation to business activities.
+Even where the EU sanctions will allow certain business activities, restrictions in force can impede the receipt of payments.